jbilander/sdbox/hardware/README.md

 ***

+For 3d-printing the sdbox case, check the README in the DSM folder.

+***

 BOM, NOT 100% verified  yet!!!, still need to verify the optional barrel jack power connector with or without U3 and the U3 circuit working or not.

 ***